 The second most common problem with the battery is that, if screwed in too tightly to either the power cable or a different device, the circular connecting pin at the top of the battery can get pushed down too far.
 This is a very easy fix though.

 Here's what you do:

 It only takes about 5 seconds once you get the hang of it.
-It's easier when you see it, so check out this video:
+It's easier when you see it, so check out this video below:

-Tip: Avoid placing any objects other than the glass screens and your herb or wax inside the chamber to prevent short circuiting the battery.
-Never power the Atmos device while the packing tool or any other metallic objects are in the chamber.
+Tip: Avoid placing any objects other than the glass screens and your dry herbs or wax inside the heating chamber to prevent short circuiting the battery.
+Never power the Atmos device while the dab tool or any other metallic objects are in the chamber.

 If you've ruled the battery out as the reason the heating chamber isn't heating up, then go straight to the source: the heating chamber itself.
 The heating chamber is a little trickier to fix, and it's not an exact science.
 However, we've still fixed pretty much every heating chamber that's come our way using this method (and according to the YouTube comments, so have many others!).

-When trying this technique, the important thing to remember is that the Atmos heating coil is still on your side.
+When trying this technique, the important thing to remember is that the vape coil of the Atmos heating chamber is still on your side.
 It's your friend.
 Don't be too rough with the little guy, or you could do some serious, irrevocable damage.
 Be very gentle with this technique--it's just about applying pressure to the coil, not wrangling it to death.

-1. Start by grabbing something like a tooth pick or paper clip.
-You want something small enough to gently nudge the coils
+1. Start by grabbing something like a toothpick or paper clip.
+You want something small enough to gently nudge the vape coils.

 2. Look carefully inside the heating chamber.
 The heating coil spirals out from the middle, but along the outer wall of the chamber, you should see two small metallic pins where the coil connects.